 One billion people live with a disability worldwide.
 Many of them live in extreme poverty, survive in large institutions, go (if they do) to segregated schools and have no access to decent work opportunities.
 In May 2008 the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) entered into force and highlighted the importance of an inclusive society, in which persons with disabilities actively participate in the political, economic, social and cultural life.
-However, the lack of expertise on how to plan and execute policies that actively promote, protect and ensure the rights of persons with disabilities, remains a major challenge.
-In response to this shortage of policy role models, the World Future Council researches exemplary policies in this field and entered into long-term partnership with the Essl Foundation's “Zero Project – For a world without barriers”
+However, the lack of expertise on how to plan and execute policies that protect the rights of persons with disabilities, remains a major challenge.
+In response to this shortage of policy role models, the World Future Council identifies exemplary policies in this field, as long-term partner of the Essl Foundation's “Zero Project – For a world without barriers.

 9 October 2013: Ensuring the participation of persons with disabilities in political and public life